Borden-Carleton: Borden-Carleton Police Department

-The Town of Borden-Carleton had its own municipal police force for many years, before it was shutdown by council in 2012.
+The Town of Borden-Carleton had its own municipal police force for many years, before it was shut down by council in 2012.
 The department used to have a number of vehicles over the years, including a Jeep, and several Chevy Impalas over the years, and near the end of the forces time had a marked and unmarked Chevy impala.
 The force was run for many years by Police Chief Jamie Fox, and in the end they shared a police chief with the town of Kensington.

-The Department cost the town over $230 000 dollars per year, which the council found was to much so they opted to go with a single RCMP Officer which only would cost $100,000.
+The Department cost the town over $230 000 dollars per year, which the council found was too much so they opted to go with a single RCMP Officer which only would cost $100,000.